SalvatoreFiengo/simon-game/Readme.md

  ----------------------------------
 ## UX

-This website is a game application, Players will be able to store their games and come back later to play again
+This website is a game application, in main section users can read history of the game and rules plus decide if they want to play with sound or not in game section Players are able to store their games and come back later to play again surf the scoreboard, have a bar to show progress and set sound on or off

 ### user stories

 As a Simon player, I want to review the game discalimer.
+I want then click on rules and review the game rules.
+I want to be able to switch sound off before game starts
-I want then click on rules and review the game rules. as a player I want to click on game and open the game page which will launch an intro with sounds I want to be able to check the current scoreboard and return to home if needed.
+as a player I want to click on game and open the game page which will launch an intro with sounds if sound is on I want to be able to check the current scoreboard and return to home if needed.
-I want to click on start at the center of simon game and insert a name or load a previous game I want to click on Simon's buttons and be aware if i fail or get it right. at the end of the game I want to be scored based on my performance
+I want to click on start at the center of simon game and insert a name or load a previous game I want to click on Simon's buttons and be aware if i fail or get it right. at the end of the game I want to be scored based on my performance if a game is started with no name I want to be remembered with a default name, different every time If a game is started with a name already in use I want the game to give me a way to differentiate those names while playing and on the scoreboard

 ### website mockup
 website mockup png are available in the mockup folder of this repository